d-bl/MAE-gf/docs/counting-snow/index.md

 ...

-With one pair going out and back in again we have (5x4x3x2 - reflections) = 73 options, 5 options each to pull one  pair out gives 365 options.
+With one pair going out and back in again we have (5x4x3x2 - bp reflections) = 73 options, 5 options each to pull one  pair out gives 365 options.
 However, the permutations marked with `+` cause duplicates by swapped pairs.
 So we expect to end up with 365-40=325.